 Learn to write a successful personal statement by reading and analyzing these awesome personal statement examples for the college application.

-Extra curricular activities examples and samples that you can learn from when writing your activities list for the college application.
+Study these extracurricular activities examples and samples that you can learn from when writing your activities list for the common application.

 Lessons, tips, and resources for picking the best college for you from our friends over at Parchment.com

 We use these college essay formats (aka structures) with our own one-on-one students.
 In this guide, we’ll take you step-by-step through picking a college application essay format.

 Scholarship essay examples and samples that you can learn from when writing a personal statement for scholarships or creative writing scholarship.

 Check out these 39 college essay tips from experts in the admissions world.
 Use these college application essay tips when writing to tell a story that is personal, unique, and effective.